lijunhw/euler_fun/problem_15/README.md

 Two solutions are provided in `main.py`:

-* A natural thinking will be use dynamic programming with the formula
+* A natural thinking will be using dynamic programming with the formula

 ```
 path_num[i][j] = path_num[i-1][j] + path_num[i][j-1]